 Players in this co-ed league are a mix of new and experienced players, with varying skill levels, all playing with a for-fun attitude.
 Self-officiated (no referees) play is governed by FCSSC’s unique Spirit Point System.
 The most fun & sportsmanlike teams have the greatest chance of winning the coveted Championship Prizes!

-*In the event that a regular season game must be re-scheduled we will plan a double header.
+*In the event that a regular season game must be rescheduled we will play on our scheduled rain date on Sunday, August 12.
+Save the date!

 Click the SPORT INFO, RULES & LOCATION tabs (scroll up!) for many more details about this league/program, including equipment requirements and play spaces.